birhanedesta/simple_shell/README.md

-A team project by Birhane Desta and Anteneh Mulusew for ALX software engineeering program Simple shell project.
+A team project by Birhane Desta and Anteneh Mulusew for ALX software engineeering program Simple shell project